kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 # Security Considerations {#sec-considerations}

-The academic works proposing KEMTLS contain a in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
+The academic works proposing KEM-Auth contain a in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
 The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys has a proof for both unilaterally and mutually